Real Estate Accounting: A Simple Guide for Your Complex Business

 What is real estate accounting?

-Real estate accounting is simply the work of financial accounting for a real estate business.
-It involves monitoring all financial activity, maintaining records, and then reporting and planning for the future of the business based on the information gathered.
+Real estate accounting or property accounting is the work of financial accounting for your real estate business.
+It involves monitoring all financial activity, maintaining records, and promptly reporting and planning for future initiatives based on these critical insights.

 It is a broad field that includes a range of important work.
-Here are just a few of the tasks involved:
+Here are just a few of the tasks your business may use:

 • Recording financial data and issuing regular reports